australias-best-silo-art

 To refine the theme for this mural, Fintan visited Barraba in early 2019 to inspect the site and to meet with the local community.

-The mural depicts a local water diviner searching for groundwater, using a y-shaped twig or rod or two L-shaped ones.
+It depicts a local water diviner searching for groundwater, using a Y-shaped twig or rod or two L-shaped ones.
 Diviners study the landscape of a farm and walk over areas where they suspect the water may be located.

 Murrumbah Mill